 Employee Termination Checklist

 To avoid lawsuits, employees must be properly terminated.
 Learn more about your responsibilities regarding proper employee termination in California.

 COBRA Health Insurance

 Learn more about the COBRA program and which information you need to provide to California employees regarding their rights to continued health insurance.

 As a California employer, you play many roles in your company.
 One of them is to ensure all your employees understand California employment laws as well as your company HR policies.
 CalChamber and HRCalifornia have the tools you need to communicate the necessary information to your employees.

 An employee handbook is a key tool in communicating information regarding employment laws and human resources policies.
 Not only do CalChamber members have access to useful employee handbook advice and information, but our Employee Handbook Creator product can help you create an employee handbook that conforms to California employment laws and labor law regulations.

 Employee handbooks aren't the only way to communicate with your employees.
 California and federal law require all employers to post required posters and notices in a prominent place where they can be viewed by all employees.
 You can find these required and recommended posters and notices at HRCalifornia and in our CalChamber Store.

 Employers are exposed to lawsuits every time they take action related to employees, or when they fail to take necessary action.
 You can avoid these risks through proper employee training.
-CalChamber offers products that can help you provide workplace health and safety training as well as new mandatory employee and manager training regarding sexual harassment in the workplace.
+CalChamber offers products that can help you provide workplace health and safety training as well as mandatory supervisory and nonsupervisory employee training regarding sexual harassment in the workplace.
 California state laws require training must take place within six months of hire or promotion and every two years thereafter.
 CalChamber can help you stay in compliance with California and federal requirements.